 Wider University Roles

 Within the School Chris takes an active role in the Widening Participation remit of the University.
-Working with school children to open up a wider range of experiences within sports science than they could get at schools, we use the University facilities to enthuse children to become the scientist of the next generation.
-One of the flagship events in this programme is the New Year Lectures that take place to inspire school children from all around the Midlands area.
+Working with school children to open up a wider range of experiences within sports science than they could get at school, he uses the University facilities to enthuse children to become the scientists of the next generation.
+He organised and presented the successful New Year Lecture series and is currently developing plans for a Sport and Exercise Science event for years 11-13.